-Plastic surgery on the nipple and areola – the pigmented tissue around the nipple – may be performed at the time of breast augmentation, breast lift, or breast reduction surgery.
-The two most common aesthetic plastic surgery procedures on the nipple are:
+Plastic surgery on the nipple and areola – the pigmented tissue around the nipple – may be performed as separate, isolated procedures on the breast, or concurrently at the time of other cosmetic breast plastic surgery such as breast augmentation, breast lift, or breast reduction surgery.

 - Inverted nipple correction

 Inverted nipples may occur on one or both breasts, and are the result of shortening or tightening of the ducts that run within the nipple.
 The condition can be classified according to severity, from mild cases in which there is minimal inversion and the nipples are still capable of becoming erect in response to stimulation, to severe cases where the nipples remain retracted despite stimuli such as touch or cold.

 Plastic surgery to correct inverted nipples involves a small incision across the base of the nipple, releasing the duct contraction, and suturing the nipples in a normal, everted or erect position.
 When done concurrently with other breast procedures, there is no significant additional down time or recovery necessary.
 If done independently, inverted nipple correction can be carried out under local anaesthesia alone or using only minimal sedation.